Prinzhorn/skrollr/README.md

 #### on(name, fn)

 Set a listener function for one of the events described in the options section (beforerender, render).
 Only one listener can be attachet at a given time.
-This methods overwrites the current listener.
+This method overwrites the current listener, if any.

 #### off(name)